kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 - Node with `GracefulNodeShutdownInProgress=True` only → Pod is recreated
   (proves the AND is deliberate).
 - Node with `DrainInProgress=True` only → Pod is recreated.
+- Rolling update while a node is suppressed → no new-hash Pod is created there (`maxSurge > 0`) and the controller does not delete the old Pod there (`maxSurge == 0`); the rollout completes on every other node.
+- Conditions cleared after the node went `NotReady` → Pods return on the next sync.
-- Conditions cleared → Pods return on the next sync.
+- Conditions cleared without the node ever leaving `Ready` (aborted shutdown) → Pods return on the next sync.
+This is the case the `shouldIgnoreNodeUpdate` change exists for.
 - Feature gate off → today's behavior, unchanged.
 This is the path every real cluster will run.